TreeMama/iSeaTree-React-Prototype/README.md

 ### One-time setup on your Apple developer account

-Create app-specific password in developer account, if you want.
+Create an app-specific password in developer account, if you want.
 Hal tried but the Expo build tools weren't able to authenticate using the app-specific password.

-If you have generated the deployable iOS version of your app with Expo before, then the first time your run `expo build:ios` you'll see a series of questions of questions about App Store Connect credentials.
+If you have not generated the deployable iOS version of your app with Expo before, then the first time your run `expo build:ios` you'll see a series of questions of questions about App Store Connect credentials.
 Expo can handle creation of provisioning profile.
 This worked smoothly and was easier than populating fields by hand.